johndevlin/Trigger/README.md

 JavaScript
 ----------

 I've added in a lot of regularly used jQuery to scripts.js.

+* Date injection - For the footer's copyright
+* [jQuery Smartresize](https://github.com/louisremi/jquery-smartresize) - Debounced resize events for jQuery
+* ESC Key listener
+* Sticky content after scroll
+* Validation
+* Smooth scroll

 These should be removed if not needed, think of all those sweet, sweet Kb you're saving yo'.